 The estate’s hospitality arm includes wine presentations and tastings, as well as all food and beverage service & management aspects in the restaurant and event venue surrounded by paddocks and the estate vineyards.This happens throughout the entire year.

 Once volunteers have mastered the technical aspects of what the estate wines are about and seen how tastings plus the restaurant and kitchen works, they have the opportunity to add variety to their regular routine by participating in these public interface hospitality elements.

 The general farming activities are usually a Monday to Friday cycle but could include weekends during the busy harvest and pressing time.
-The restaurant and tasting activities tend to peak from Fridays through to Sundays so are closed on Mondays.
+Outside of the summer year-end peak-season, when hospitality operates seven days a week, the restaurant and tasting activities operate from Wednesdays through to Sundays.

-The general routine programme for Mondays to Fridays could look like this:
+The general routine programme could look like this:

 Please note that seasonal changes will result in a different focus on activities at different times of the year.